-Protein is so critical after weight loss surgery, and it is extremely important that you find ways to incorporate it into your diet as much as possible.
+Finding high-protein snacks for bariatric patients is so critical after weight loss surgery, and it is extremely important that you find ways to incorporate it into your diet as much as possible.
 It can be challenging to find ways to get 80-100 grams a day, especially since we can only eat a limited amount of food at a time.
 One of the best things you can do is add smaller meals or snacks into your routine that are high in protein.
 As someone who is over 8 years post-op, I have found many creative ways to hit my protein goal each day.

 Lately, I have been enjoying hard-boiled eggs.
 These are a great source of protein and B vitamins, an essential vitamin we need to watch for after weight loss surgery.
 When I add eggs to my diet, I always feel satisfied longer and do not feel the need to go for junk as often.
 Hard-boiled eggs are also great because you can prepare them ahead of time then have them ready to take when you're out and about.
 Also, I love putting hot sauce on them to give them more flavor.

 Another favorite high-protein bariatric snack to buy is just straight-up peanut butter.
 I like to add fruits to give myself a well-balanced diet, but sometimes just a little bit of peanut butter is all I need to get a little bit of energy.
 Sometimes I get a little lightheaded, and this always seems to help pick me up.